Large-Scale Time-Shifted Streaming Delivery: Fully-Distributed Architecture: Turntable

+We describe now the turntable, an overlay of nodes that ensure a full replication of pieces in a fully distributed manner.
+Our turntable structure is represented in Figure~\ref{fig:turntable}.
+The basic idea is as follows.
+We partition the set of nodes into several subsets, every subset being responsible of the same set of video portions.
+These subsets of nodes form what we call \emph{intra-sector overlays}.
+Then, we connect these overlays through \emph{inter-sector links} so that the whole structure is connected.

-The advantages of the turntable structure include that every sector should participate at the same level.
-Because every sector is associated with a chunk unit, the portion popularity variation does not impact the sector request load.
-Moreover, every sector should store the same amount of chunks.
-However, the cost of maintaining the structure in an efficient manner may be high.
-Moreover, it is not clear that easy incentive mechanism can be implemented in such a structure.
-Note however that, contrarily to previous works, the design of this structure fits definitely the characteristics of time-shifted streaming systems.
+Among the advantages of the turntable structure, we highlight that every sector participate at the same level, so the nodes contribute almost evenly to the delivery of the pieces.
+Because every sector is associated with a video portion of fixed size, the piece popularity variation does not impact the sector request load.
+Moreover, every sector should store the same amount of pieces.
+Besides, the maintaining of the structure is not heavy as the only fundamental principle is to have a contact with a node in the next sector.
+We emphasize that various algorithms can be used.
+Contrarily to previous works, the design of this structure fits the characteristics of time-shifted streaming systems.

+The turntable is divided into $m$ \emph{sectors} noted $s_i, 0\leq i < m$.
+Every node joins exactly one sector.
+The turntable implements a rotational motion in clockwise direction.
+Every sector is responsible of some video portions of size $\Lambda$ pieces.
+We call \emph{cycle} the time corresponding to $\Lambda$ pieces.
+At every cycle $t$, the source produces a new video portion ($\Lambda$ pieces), which is sent to a sector, say $s_i$, then the portion produced at cycle $t+1$ is sent to the sector $s_j$ with $j=(i+1)\mod m$, and so on\footnote{in the following, we omit the modulo for notation clarity.}.
+Hence, every video portion is under the responsibility of a sector, \textit{i.e.}, of a subset of nodes.
+They are responsible to store all pieces of every portion given by the source, and to deliver them to clients.

+A client is connected to a set of nodes, which are expected to be able to serve it.
+These nodes belong to the sector corresponding to the piece that the client is willing to download.
+From a cycle $t$ to a cycle $t+1$, this set is refreshed, because, unless a client has paused the stream, the pieces requested during cycle $t$ are different from the pieces requested at cycle $t+1$.
+When a client wants to download any past portion of the stream, it should first determine the sector associated with the first piece of this portion.
+After it finds a node that has stored the requested pieces in this sector, it can start the downloading, then, it should jump to the next sector in order to retrieve the next pieces and continues consuming the stream.

+The source must be connected to at least one node in every sector.
+These nodes are called \emph{representative}.
+We denote by $\hat{x}_i$ the representative for sector $s_i$.
+When it is time for a sector $s_i$ to handle a new video portion, the source alerts the representative $\hat{x}_i$ and sends the first piece of this portion to it, then this piece, as well as the $\Lambda$ following ones, are diffused in the sector.
+During the $m$ next cycles, this video portion is called the \emph{fresh portion} for this sector.